sPyOpenSource/jcore/README.md

 ```

 All infomration is passed at linker defined addresses.
 No API required at all, therefore the BOOTBOOT Protocol is
 totally architecture and ABI agnostic.
-Level 1 expects these symbols at pre-defined addresses, level 2 loaders
+Level 1 expects these symbols at pre-defined addresses you see above, level 2
-parse the symbol table in executable to get the actual addresses.
+loaders parse the symbol table in executable to get the actual addresses.

 The RAM (up to 16G) is identity mapped in the positive address range.
 Serial console is configured for 115200 baud,
 8 data bits, no partity and 1 stop bit.
 Interrups are turned off and code is running in supervisor mode (ring 0 / EL1).